Country Summary for INDIA

 (d) at least one hundred years old and declared by the Central Government in the Official Gazette to be an antiquity for the purposes of this Act; and

-aesthetic value and which has been in existence for at least seventy-five years.
+(3) any manuscript, record or other document which is of scientific historical, literary or aesthetic value and which has been in existence for at least seventy-five years.
 (AATA §2)

 'Art Treasure'—declared as such by the Central Government in the Official Gazette; any work of art that is not an antiquity, whose author is deceased, and that is noted for its artistic or aesthetic value.
 (AATA §2) Art treasures include paintings (including drawing, sketches, diagrams and the like) and objects of plastic art by: Rabindranath Tagore, Amrita Sher-Gil, Jamini Roy, Nandalal Bose, Ravi Verma, Gaganendra Nath Tagore, Abanindra Nath Tagore, Sailoz Mookerjee, and N. Roerich.
 (G.S.R.
 904(E) and G.S.R.
 477(E))

-'Ancient Monument'any structure, erection, or monument; any tumulus or place of interment; or any cave, rock-sculpture, inscription, or monolith; which is of historical, archaeological or artistic interest and which has been in existence for at least one hundred years.
+'Ancient Monument'—any structure, erection, or monument; any tumulus or place of interment; or any cave, rock-sculpture, inscription, or monolith; which is of historical, archaeological or artistic interest and which has been in existence for at least one hundred years.
 This designation extends to:

 (1) the remains of an ancient monument;